-- Children should get their first dose of the MMR (measles, mumps, rubella) vaccine at 12 months old or later.
-The second dose of MMR is usually given between four and six years of age, but may be given as soon as a month after the first dose.
+- Children get MMR doses at 12-15 months and at 4-6 years of age; the second MMR may be given as soon as a month after the first dose.

-- An early dose of MMR is recommended for children 6-12 months of age who will be traveling internationally to areas where measles is endemic (particularly Kenya, Africa) or where outbreaks are occurring (including Europe).
+- An early dose of MMR is recommended for children 6-12 months of age who will be traveling internationally or where outbreaks are occurring.

 - Measles Basics

 General information about measles, including symptoms, complications, vaccines, tests, and treatment.

 Information on clinical features and epidemiology, how to report cases, vaccine information, and official recommendations.

 Incidence of measles disease in Minnesota.